theforeman/theforeman.org/plugins/index.md

 Some plugins (e.g. foreman_column_view) may also require configuration in `/usr/share/foreman/config/settings.plugins.d/`, check for any .example files.

 ## 2.2 Debian installations

-A limited number of plugins are available fully packaged from our deb repositories for ease of use.
-The number of these is increasing, so check the list of plugins to see if a Debian package is available yet.
-If it's a useful or popular plugin and not yet packaged, please file a feature request in [the packaging project](http://projects.theforeman.org/projects/rpms/issues/new).

-The repo is available at `http://deb.theforeman.org plugins <component>`.
-Separate repos are available for each Foreman release, containing plugins that are compatible with that particular version.
+The repositories are available at `http://deb.theforeman.org plugins <component>`.
+Separate repositories are available for each Foreman release, containing plugins that are compatible with that particular version.
 They are signed with the Foreman APT key.

 * Add a source line like this to apt:
 <pre>deb http://deb.theforeman.org/ plugins 1.8</pre>